 Thank you for restoring the lives shattered by addiction, like Josh’s!

-Through God’s love and your financial partnership, Josh is embracing his bright future and blessing those around him.
-Your gift today will bring lasting change to someone else just like him.
-Thank you!
+Through God’s love and financial partnerships with donors, Josh is embracing his bright future and blessing those around him.

 MISSION PROGRAMS THAT HELPED JOSH